 ARTICLE 26 GENERAL ILLNESS

-26.01 "General Illness" means an illness that causes an Employee to be absent from duty for a period of more than three (3) consecutive workdays but shall not exceed eighty (80) consecutive work days.
-General Illness leave shall be in addition to any casual illness leave entitlements specified in Article 25.
+26.01 "General Illness" means an illness that causes an Employee to be absent from duty for a period of more than three (3) consecutive workdays but shall not exceed eighty (80) consecutive workdays.
+General Illness leave shall be in addition to any Casual Illness leave entitlements specified in Article 25.

-26.02 An Employee at the commencement of each year of employment shall be entitled to General Illness leave at the specified rates of pay in accordance with the following Sub-clauses, and the application of such General Illness leave shall be set out in accordance with Clause 26.03:
+26.02 An Employee at the commencement of each year of employment shall be entitled to General Illness leave at the specified rates of pay in accordance with the following Sub-clauses, and the application of such General Illness leave shall be set out in accordance with clause 26.03:

-(a) Illness commencing in the first month within the first year of employment; no salary for each of the first ten (10) workdays of illness and thereafter seventy (70%) percent of normal salary for seventy (70) work days of illness.
+(a) Illness commencing in the first month within the first year of employment; no salary for each of the first ten (10) workdays of illness and thereafter seventy (70%) percent of normal salary for seventy (70) workdays of illness.

 (b) Illness commencing in the first year of employment, but following the first month of employment; one hundred (100%) percent of normal salary for each of the first ten (10) workdays of illness and seventy (70%) percent of normal salary for each of the next seventy (70) work days of illness.

-(c) Illness commencing in the second year of employment; one hundred (100%) percent of normal salary for each of the first fifteen (15) work days of illness and seventy (70%) percent of normal salary for each of the next sixty-five (65) work days of illness.
+(c) Illness commencing in the second year of employment; one hundred (100%) percent of normal salary for each of the first fifteen (15) workdays of illness and seventy (70%) percent of normal salary for each of the next sixty-five (65) work days of illness.

-(d) Illness commencing in the third year of employment; one hundred (100%) percent of normal salary for each of the first twenty-five (25) workdays of illness and seventy (70%) percent of normal salary for each of the next fifty-five (55) work days of illness.
+(d) Illness commencing in the third year of employment; one hundred (100%) percent of normal salary for each of the first twenty-five (25) workdays of illness and seventy (70%) percent of normal salary for each of the next fifty-five (55) workdays of illness.

 (e) Illness commencing in the fourth year of employment; one hundred (100%) percent of normal salary for each of the first thirty-five (35) workdays of illness and seventy (70%) percent of normal salary for each of the next forty-five (45) workdays of illness.